Welcome To Cetal Fauna

 Our group moderators have faced some challenges over time; not the least of which was a brief period during which Facebook users in Australia were unable to view news links shared to the group.
 A similar situation developed since the Australian issue was rectified ~ Canadians have been unable to view news items via Facebook since 2023.
 Logistics involved in circumventing this have been burdensome and time-consuming.
 It is hoped that posting key newsworthy articles in a blog on the website will make some inroads into alleviating the issue in Canada.

-As this website is new, we seek input from followers regarding what we might incorporate to enhance the site.
-Feel free to share website content with the social media outlet of your choice.
+As this website is new, we seek input from followers regarding what we might incorporate to enhance the site (contact pete@cetalfauna.org).
+And feel free to share website content with the social media outlet of your choice.

 Pete Garbett